SchengQ/Tbrucei-swimming-analysis/simulation_matlab/README.md

 ## Notes

 The code was developed and tested in MATLAB.
-The numerical parameters used for the simulations are defined in `main.m`.
-Users can modify these parameters to run additional simulations or reproduce specific parameter sets.
+Simulation parameters are defined in main.m and can be modified to run additional simulations or reproduce specific parameter sets.